seregazhuk/seregazhuk.github.io_old/_posts/2018-03-19-fast-webscraping-with-reactphp-limiting-requests.md

 It is very convenient to have a single HTTP client which can be used to send as many HTTP requests as you want concurrently.
 But at the same time, a bad scraper which performs hundreds of concurrent requests per second can impact the performance of the site being scraped.
 Since the scrapers don't drive any human traffic on the site and just affect the performance, some sites don't like them and try to block their access.
 The easiest way to prevent being blocked is to crawl *nicely* with auto throttling the scraping speed (limiting the number of concurrent requests).
 The faster you scrap, the worse it is for everybody.
 The scraper should look like a human and perform requests accordingly.

 A good solution for throttling requests is a simple queue.
-Let's say that we are going to scrap 100 pages, but want to send only 10 requests at a time.
+Let's say that we are going to scrape 100 pages, but want to send only 10 requests at a time.
 To achieve this we can put all these requests in the queue and then take the first 10 quests.
 Each time a request becomes complete we take a new one out of the queue.

 <p class="text-center image">
     <img itemprop="image" src="/assets/images/posts/fast-webscraping-reactphp-throttling/throttling-requests.png"  alt="logo">